HAKarlsson/openmcz/README.md

 # OpenMCZ

-Project is very much WIP so many planned features and documentation is missing.
+Project is very much WIP so many planned features, documentation, and example projects are missing.

 # Compilation / Testing